 They also use the medium of phone calls to remind defaulting clients about their appointment dates for medical review.

 The contribution of Models of Hope has been immensely appreciated by the Anti-retroviral treatment units at the various facilities they have been allocated.
 Supporting the work of the ART units by following up on defaulting clients allowing the ART team some time to concentrate on the other aspects of clinical services.

 They also support in screening for possible TB cases in the facility and refer any suspected client to the TB unit for testing and treatment.

 The Models of Hope also serve as treatment supporters to some of the PLHIV clients who visit the health facility.

 Using themselves as mentors, Models of Hope go the extra mile to ensure clients are provided with the required care and to ensure they stay on treatment by visiting and motivating them.

 They provide home-based care to those who are bed-ridden, carrying out drug pick-up services to clients who for some reason are not able to visit the facility for their medication.

 In some facilities, the models are an integral part of the ART management team.
 They are responsible for picking and filling folders of clients during clinic days.

 The Models of Hope have indeed been very supportive in the delivery of HIV/AIDS care.
 They have contributed immensely to Ghana’s efforts to ending AIDS by 2030.

-Ama Nyarko, a Model of Hope located based in Cape Coast is of the view the capacity training she has received under the CSS intervention has gone a long way to empower community members to be in the position to take care of themselves.
+Ama Nyarko, a Model of Hope based in Cape Coast is of the view that the capacity training she has received under the CSS intervention has gone a long way to empower community members to be in the position to take care of themselves.